Who can get Medicare?

 - Medicare Open Enrollment: This is when you can make new Medicare choices to better meet your needs in the coming year.
 It occurs every year from October 15 through December 7.

-- Special Election Period (SEP) for current beneficiaries: This is provided so that you can change your coverage outside Medicare Open Enrollment under certain circumstances.
+- Special Election Periods (SEPs): This is when you can change your coverage outside of Medicare Open Enrollment.
 You must meet certain requirements to qualify for an SEP.
-The timing and what kinds of changes you can make are based on the specific situation.

-- Medicare Advantage Disenrollment Period (MADP): This is provided to allow you to drop your Medicare Advantage plan and return to Original Medicare.
+- Medicare Advantage Disenrollment Period (MADP): This is allows you to drop a Medicare Advantage plan purchased during the previous Open Enrollment and return to Original Medicare.
 It occurs every year from January 1 through February 14.
-If your Medicare Advantage plan includes drug coverage, then you can also enroll in a standalone prescription drug plan at this time.
-If you already have Original Medicare, then you can’t switch your coverage at this time.
+If the Medicare Advantage plan included drug coverage, then you can enroll in a standalone prescription drug plan at this time.

 What do you want to do next ?